somatonic/EmailObfuscator/README.txt

 Changelog:
+* 20/07/2016 - Added support for leaving script location configuration empty to not append the EmailObfuscator.js
 * 01/07/2016 - Changed regex to account for href="mailto: and href='mailto:
 * 30/03/2012 - Fixed bug with $config; added configuration for script location